Tan-JunWei/NP_1.2_CSS-ASG/README.md

 ---

-## 😙🤌 Plateful: An Overview
+## Plateful: An Overview

+> [!INFO]
+> "Plateful" is a web platform that celebrates Singapore’s vibrant food culture, offering a curated collection of authentic local dishes inspired by the country’s diverse cultural heritage.
+>
-"Plateful" is a web platform that celebrates Singapore’s vibrant food culture, offering a curated collection of authentic local dishes inspired by the country’s diverse cultural heritage.
-The site allows users to explore traditional recipes, while also providing a personalized experience: by selecting three dishes, the AI recommends a food item with a similar flavor profile, introducing users to new and exciting culinary discoveries.
+> The site allows users to explore traditional recipes, while also providing a personalized experience: by selecting three dishes, the AI recommends a food item with a similar flavor profile, introducing users to new and exciting culinary discoveries.
+> With its interactive features and easy-to-navigate interface, "Plateful" offers a seamless way for food enthusiasts to dive into Singapore’s rich culinary landscape and discover new favorites along the way.

+---

 ## 📂 Project Structure